abhi5308/hashicorp-certified-terraform-associate/04-Terraform-Resources/04-03-Meta-Argument-count/README.md

 ## Step-01: Introduction
 - Understand Resource Meta-Argument `count`
-- Also implement count and count index practically
+- Also implement count and count index practicall

 ## Step-02: Create 5 EC2 Instances using Terraform
 - In general, 1 EC2 Instance Resource in Terraform equals to 1 EC2 Instance in Real AWS Cloud